WSQS/blog/_code/CppOnSea/2024/how_and_when_to_write_a_c++_template.md

 the necessary of `typename`.

 For Specialize functions, try to use overloads.
 Overloads is before specialization.
+But It can work in one interface.

+For SFINAE(Substitution Failure Is Not An Error), use concepts instead.

+SFINAE `std::void_t<decltype()>`

+template and alternatives: template, variants, virtual interfaces

+template can work with lambdas, also can use std::function

+ref:std::forward

+ref:std::any_of

+Can put template in two header file, with and without definition.

+using [cppinsights](https://cppinsights.io) to learn template and lambda.